vkayy/word-hunter/README.md

 this is a simple, terminal-based program that automates finding (almost) all the words in the imessage game 'word hunt'.

-note that i say almost as i do not have access to the exact dictionary that gamepigeon use to validate words.
+note: i do not have access to the exact dictionary that gamepigeon use, so the generated words may not always be valid in-game.

 ## instructions